 Editor Amy’s Simple Sew Pattern Picks!

 It’s Amy, Editor of Love Sewing Magazine here.
 Today I’m sharing three of my favourite Simple Sew patterns with you that I’ve made recently.
-And what’s more, I’ve talked the team at Simple Sew into letting you have these patterns for an amazing price, save over 50% – find the deal at the end of this post!
 I hope you love them as much as I do.

 Sophia Top & Blouse